Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Changed a implementation of the `ToAbsolutePath` method of `VirtualFileSystemWrapper` class.
+   For compatibility with Mono was changed a implementation of the `ToAbsolutePath` method of `VirtualFileSystemWrapper` class.

    ====================
    POST-INSTALL ACTIONS